w3c/wai-statements/index.md

 * * No assessment available: The website or mobile app has not been evaluated against the standard/guideline or the evaluation result is not available.
 * <strong>Format:</strong> [Fully conformant/Partially conformant/Non conformance/No assessment available]
 * <textarea rows="1" cols="50">What is the conformance status of the website or mobile application..</textarea><button type="button">Add to my Accessibility Statement</button>
-* Comment: The textarea should be a select box
+* Comment: The textarea should be a select box that also includes A, AA and AAA as extra options.
+Maybe add the option to conform with A and partial conform with AA?
 {% include excol.html type="end" %}

 {% include excol.html type="start" id="Evaluation_report_input" %}
-### Standards applied
-{% include excol.html type="middle" %}
-* Which standards/guidelines have been followed for the conformance statement?
-Although most national and regional requirements are harmonized with WCAG, there may be legal or other requirements that make it necessary to point to a specific standards.
-For example, in the US organizations may use the revised Section 508 standards, while in Europe, organizations may have reasons to use the latest version of EN 301 549.
-Both are completely harmonized with WCAG.
-* <strong>Example:</strong> For example, the website of Sampel University was evaluated using WCAG2.1.
-* <strong>Format:</strong> [WCAG2.0/WCAG2.1/Section508/EN 301 549][version number]
-* <textarea rows="1" cols="25">EN 301 549</textarea><textarea rows="1" cols="10">1.1.2</textarea><button type="button">Add to my Accessibility Statement</button>
-{% include excol.html type="end" %}

-{% include excol.html type="start" id="Evaluation_report_input" %}
-### Evaluation report
+### Evaluation results/link to evaluation report
 {% include excol.html type="middle" %}
 * Provide details about the evaluation methodology that was followed and the testing that was carried out to draw conclusions about the  accessibility of the website or mobile application for this Accessibility Statement.
 If a test report is available then link to it.
 An example of a testreport can be found in <a href="https://www.w3.org/TR/WCAG-EM/#step5">WCAG-EM step 5</a>.
 * <strong>Example:</strong> With the example of the Sampel University library website, this could be: "https://www.universityofsampel.ort/evaluationreport/library".
 For the mobile application an example is: "https://www.universityofsampel.ort/evaluationreport/mobileapp"